 The intraocular lens used to replace the opaque lens allows correction of the patient’s refractive problems, such as nearsightedness, farsightedness, astigmatism or presbyopia.
 In this way, and depending on the type of intraocular lens chosen, the patient can reduce or even eliminate his dependence on glasses.

 Most age-related cataracts develop gradually, so obvious symptoms may not be apparent at first.
 As the cataract progresses, it can cause more noticeable symptoms, such as blurred or double vision, dim or yellowish vision, difficulty seeing at night, or sensitivity to light.

-In order to diagnose a cataract, you must go to a specialist, who will ask about your medical history (medicines, systemic diseases, trauma, eye diseases …) and will perform a complete eye study, which will include tests such as a pupillary and refractive examination, a biomicroscopy, a tonometry and a study of the fundus among others.
+In order to diagnose a cataract, the patient must go to a specialist, who will ask about their medical history (medicines, systemic diseases, trauma, eye diseases …) and will perform a complete eye study, which will include tests such as a pupillary and refractive examination, a biomicroscopy, a tonometry and a study of the fundus among others.

-The cataract operation usually lasts approximately 20 minutes.
+The cataract operation usually takes approximately 20 minutes.
 This is an outpatient intervention (does not require hospital admission), for which topical anesthesia (drops) is used.

-After the intervention, you can go back to normal life, taking some precautions during the first week: avoid physical effort or sudden movements, do not rub your eyes, try to sleep on your back or on the side of the eye that has not been operated, wear sunglasses to go out and take care of hygiene measures, in addition to following the treatment and controls indicated by the ophthalmologist.
+After the intervention, the patients can go back to their normal life, taking some precautions during the first week, like avoiding physical effort or sudden movements, not rubbing their eyes, sleeping on their back or on the side of the eye that has not been operated, wearing sunglasses to go out and taking care of hygiene measures, in addition to following the treatment and controls indicated by their ophthalmologist.

 Many people believe that cataracts only affect older people.
 However, there are also cases of cataracts in children.
 These cataracts can be congenital (they are present at birth) or acquired (they appear later).